Isvvc/jmos/README.md

 ## Usage

-There are no precompiled binaries.
+There are currently no precompiled binaries.
 Ironically, only macOS and Linux are currently supported.
 To use, place the `src` folder and     `config.ini` file in a location you want the application to exist in.
 Install dependencies:

 + [nlohmann/json](https://github.com/nlohmann/json)
     + Place `json.hpp` in the `src` folder